mslawins/dotfiles/README.md

 - spell check after nvim 0.8 release, info: https://github.com/lewis6991/spellsitter.nvim
 - Rust go to definition does not work
-- .vue go to definition does not work
-- :Telescope luasnip - does not work
-- lua / vim lsp leaks into other file types
 - telescope does not show hidden files
+- add more sources to cmp
+- test new cmp and remove old